elixirland/xlp-book-club-API/README.md

 # Book Club
-This is an Elixirland challenge.
+This is an Elixirland exercise.
 Read an introduction to Elixirland here: https://github.com/elixirland.

 ## Status
 This repository is **NOT REVIEWED** and **WORK IN PROGRESS**.
 This status will be set to "reviewed" when enough feedback has been given on the code and documentation in the `solution` directory.